otuzel/react-login-form-validation-assignment/README.md

-## A React assignment on form validation and sessionStorage authorization
+## A React assignment on form validation and sessionStorage authentication

 Validation rules: